awesome-panel/awesome-panel/application/pages/about/about.md

 ## Development

 This project is developed by Marc Skov Madsen.
-Feel free to reach out if you wan't to join the project as a developer.
+Feel free to reach out if you want to join the project as a developer.

 You can find my contact details at [datamodelsanalytics.com](https://datamodelsanalytics.com).